OndrejNepozitek/Edgar-Unity/docs/examples/example-1.md

     <GalleryImage src="img/original/example1_corridor_vertical.png" caption="Vertical corridor" />
 </Gallery>

 We just need to make sure that we do not allow door positions of non-corridor rooms that are closer than 2 tiles from corners.
 Below you can see what would happen otherwise.
-It is possible to allow that but we would have to implement some post process logic that would fix such cases.
+It is possible to allow that but we would have to implement some post-processing logic that would fix such cases.

 <Image src="img/original/example1_wrong_corridor.png" caption="Incorrect corridor connection" />